 Signal Monitor Probe

-OverviewAfter opening the Probe, you can click on a connector to view the signal values through that connector.
+OverviewClick on any connector to view the signal values through that connector.

-The Probe also displays the data type of the connection, and its sample frequency.
+The Signal monitor also displays the data type of the connection, the sample frequency and the running time.

-Note that not all data types can be viewed through the probe.
+Note that not all data types can be viewed through the Signal monitor.

 1. Open HelpOpens the Polybench help for the Signal Monitor Probe.